Today, we are doing a hands-on review of the latest version of Creaform’s first product, the HandySCAN 700.

 We obtained in less than 5 minutes a very detailed 3D scan of the complex surface of the part.
-The targets are the white dots with black rims.
-You can see how they have been layout on all the surface of the part.
+The targets are white dots with black rims.
+You can see how they have been layout on all the surfaces of the part.

 The HandySCAN 700 maximum resolution is 0.050 mm (0.0020 in.).

-At any given step of the 3D scanning proces,s it is possible to remove or add data, to obtain a more accurate and defined 3D data.
-It is also possible to select and delete erroneous data and targets, and even some missed frames, thanks to the very useful 3D scanning tree inside VXElements, a feature very similar to most CAD tools design tree.
+At any given step of the 3D scanning process, it is possible to remove or add data, to obtain more accurate and defined 3D data.
+It is also possible to select and delete erroneous data and targets, and even some missed frames, thanks to the very useful 3D scanning tree inside VXElements, a feature very similar to most CAD tools’ design tree.

 VXinspect allows users to compare a CAD model to the scanned data, which is very useful for reverse engineering and metrology applications.